rf-toothpic/tp-iscream/docs/js/redux-saga.md

 A `mode` argument can be one of three constants (import them from `utils/constants`):

-- `DAEMON` (default value) — starts a saga on component mount and never cancels it or starts again;
+- `DAEMON` (default values) — starts a saga on component mount and never cancels it or starts again;
 - `RESTART_ON_REMOUNT` — starts a saga when a component is being mounted and cancels with `task.cancel()` on component un-mount for improved performance;
 - `ONCE_TILL_UNMOUNT` — behaves like `RESTART_ON_REMOUNT` but never runs the saga again.